sachin-source/ai-engineer-agentic-track-course/WEEK3/NOTES.md

 - Crew : A team of **Agents** and **Tasks**; either :
 Sequential : run tasks in order they are defined
 Hierarchical : use a manager LLM to assign
+- Tools : Equiping agents with capabilities
+- context : Information passed from 1 task to another

 ### Yaml configuration
 **Agent** and **Tasks** can be created by code, setting the backstory, description, expected output, etc